highcharts/highcharts/test/readme.md

 - All the tests run on one Highcharts instance.
 When running `Highcharts.setOptions()`, make sure to unset the changed options, otherwise it may break tests downstream.
+- In visual tests, `plotOptions` and `callbacks` are reset after each test.
+If other properties of Highcharts are mutated, a file `aftereach.js` can be added to reset them.
+Since the visual tests double as educational demos for the public, it is not recommended to have teardown code in `demo.js`.

 #### Link References
 - Highchars Utils: https://github.com/highcharts/highcharts-utils